Provenance: Archaeology, anthropology, and paleontology

-Archaeology and anthropology researchers use provenience to refer to the exact location or find spot of an artifact, a bone or other remains, a soil sample, or a feature within an ancient site, whereas provenance covers an object's complete documented history.
+Archaeology and anthropology researchers use provenience to refer to the exact location (or find-spot) of an artifact, a bone or other remains, a soil sample, or a feature within an ancient site, whereas provenance covers an object's complete documented history.
 Ideally, in modern excavations, the provenience is recorded in three dimensions on a site grid with great precision, and may also be recorded on video to provide additional proof and context.
 In older work, often undertaken by amateurs, only the general site or approximate area may be known, especially when an artifact was found outside a professional excavation and its specific position not recorded.
 The term provenience appeared in the 1880s, about a century after provenance.
 Outside of academic contexts, it has been used as a synonymous variant spelling of provenance, especially in American English.

-Any given antiquity may have both a provenience (where it was found) and a provenance (where it has been since it was found).
+Any given antiquity may have both a provenience, where it was found, and a provenance, where it has been since it was found.
 A summary of the distinction is that "provenience is a fixed point, while provenance can be considered an itinerary that an object follows as it moves from hand to hand."
-Another metaphor is that provenience is an artifact's "birthplace", while provenance is its "résumé", though this is imprecise (many artifacts originated as trade goods created in one region but were used and finally deposited in another).
+Another metaphor is that provenience is an artifact's "birthplace", while provenance is its "résumé".
+This can be imprecise.
+Many artifacts originated as trade goods created in one region, but were used and finally deposited in another.

 Aside from scientific precision, a need for the distinction in these fields has been described thus:

 In this context, the provenance can occasionally be the detailed history of where an object has been since its creation, as in art history contexts – not just since its modern finding.
 In some cases, such as where there is an inscription on the object, or an account of it in written materials from the same era, an object of study in archaeology or cultural anthropology may have an early provenance – a known history that predates modern research – then a provenience from its modern finding, and finally a continued provenance relating to its handling and storage or display after the modern acquisition.